pikepdf/pikepdf/docs/references/arch.md

 # Architecture

-pikepdf uses [pybind11](https://github.com/pybind/pybind11) to bind the C++ interface of QPDF. pybind11 was selected after evaluating Cython, CFFI and SWIG as possible binding solutions.
+pikepdf uses [nanobind](https://github.com/wjakob/nanobind) to bind the C++ interface of QPDF.
+Earlier versions used [pybind11](https://github.com/pybind/pybind11), which was selected after evaluating Cython, CFFI and SWIG; pikepdf migrated to nanobind in v10 for better performance and free-threaded Python support.

 In addition to bindings pikepdf includes support code written in a mix of C++ and Python, mainly to present a clean Pythonic interface to C++ and implement